 - Mechanical Reasoning: 51/70 (6th Stanine) or higher

-- Grade 11 level completion that includes: Grade 11 English, Grade 11 Math (Foundations) and Grade 11 Science (Physics) or equivalent, all with 67 per cent (C+) or higher; and
+- Grade 11 level completion that includes: Grade 11 English or Grade 11 Communications, Grade 11 Math (Foundations) and Grade 11 Science (preferably Physics) or equivalent, all with 67 per cent (C+) or higher; and

-- Suggested enrollment in a minimum of a Shop 10 class.
+- Suggested enrollment in a minimum of a Grade 10 Level Shop class.

 - The program is eligible for Canada Student Loans.
 Visit StudentAid BC to apply for financial assistance online.

 - Students must provide safety equipment, including soft-soled footwear having CSA safety-toe protection, CSA safety glasses with clear lenses, and full-sleeved coveralls.